Skip to content

 Check out the Victoria Bug Zoo

 Want to hold a Chinese Green praying mantis?
 Get up close with a tarantula?
 This small insect and arachnid attraction doesn’t just put the bugs behind glass but has staff take them out for visitors to examine.
 Pretty cool!
-They also offer “accessibility hour” where masks are mandatory (11am to noon on weekdays and 10am to 11am on weekends).
+They also sell live bugs and spiders but I don’t recommend trying to pack those in your luggage.

 This is apparently the narrowest commercial street in North America at just 3-feet wide.
 It’s named for a card game that was popular here in the 1940s when illegal gambling and opium dens were the main reason to visit.
 Today, it’s a quirky place for a photo and an excuse to check out Victoria’s historic Chinatown area – the second oldest in North America.